Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/02-Git-and-GitHub/README.md

 $ git push <remote_name> <branch_name>
 ```

 <aside class="notes">

+- `git init` will initialize a Git repository inside of the current directory.
+We can prove it was initialized by using `ls -a` to see hidden files.
+- `git remote add origin` adds a _remote_ (short for "remote repository") named _origin_.
+- `git add` is like adding our files to a shopping cart.
+We may not want to check out just yet - this allows us to still make some changes before pushing.
+- `git commit` makes a _commit_ to our local repository containing our changes.
+It still won't be reflected in GitHub!
+- `git push` sends all of the commits we've made to the remote we added.
+The remote name by default is "origin", and the branch name by default is "master".

 Usually, the remote name is called "origin" and the branch name is called "master".
 It's good to follow this convention unless you have multiple remotes or branches.